cherifGsoul/inertia-psr15/README.md

 # inertia-psr15

-PHP PSR-15 [InertiaJS](https://inertiajs.com/) server-side adapter.
+PHP PSR-15 [InertiaJS](https://inertiajs.com/) server-side adapter, it can be used with [Mezzio](https://mezzio.dev/), [Slim](https://www.slimframework.com/) or any framework that implements PSR-15 interfaces.

 The adapter is a PSR-15 middleware to detect InertiaJS requests and prepare and send Response to be read and rendered by InertiaJS front-end components, the usage after installation and configuration can be easy as: